 Community Housing is a term used to describe rental housing that is affordable for people and households on low to moderate incomes.

-Community Housing is comprised of Social Housing (for low income earners) and Affordable Housing (for low-moderate income earners) that is usually owned and/or managed by Community Housing Providers like Access Housing.
+Community Housing is comprised of Social Housing (for low income earners) and Affordable Housing (for low-moderate income earners) that is usually owned and/or managed by Community Housing Providers like Housing Choices WA.
 Community Housing is different to Public Housing, which is housing managed by government.

 As Community Housing Providers are smaller than Public Housing agencies, they can provide a more personalised service for tenants.
-Access Housing prides itself on its customer focused services it provides to tenants.
+Housing Choices WA prides itself on its customer focused services it provides to tenants.